-3.2.
-Strategic and policy frameworks
+3.2 Strategic and policy frameworks

-Touted as an "evolving task" catering to the entire spectrum of ICT providers and users, the NSCP was created as an "umbrella framework" to guide all sectors with designing relevant and appropriate internal cybersecurity strategies On the policy front, India made significant moves with the introduction of the country's first-ever National Cyber Security Policy (NCSP) in 2013.68 Touted as an "evolving task" catering to the entire spectrum of ICT providers and users, the NSCP was created as an "umbrella framework" to guide all sectors - government and non-government entities and small, medium, and large enterprises (SMEs) - with designing relevant and appropriate internal cybersecurity strategies.69 The policy outlines effective strategies to protect networks, information, and information systems.
-For example, test infrastructure, malware monitoring and cleaning facilities, and the introduction of a 24/7 National Critical Information Infrastructure Protection Centre (NCIIPC) to tackle cybersecurity threats in strategic areas like space, nuclear, and air control.70 It also lays emphasis on fiscally incentivizing businesses to adopt best practices in cyber resilience infrastructure building, and on developing indigenous technology solutions by supporting the creation of a trained workforce of around 500,000 cybersecurity professionals.71
+On the policy front, India made significant moves with the introduction of the country's first-ever National Cyber Security Policy (NCSP) in 2013.
+Touted as an "evolving task" catering to the entire spectrum of ICT providers and users, the NSCP was created as an "umbrella framework" to guide all sectors-government and non-government entities and small, medium, and large enterprises (SMEs)-with designing relevant and appropriate internal cybersecurity strategies.
+The policy outlines effective strategies to protect networks, information, and information systems.
+For example, test infrastructure, malware monitoring and cleaning facilities, and the introduction of a 24/7 National Critical Information Infrastructure Protection Centre (NCIIPC) to tackle cybersecurity threats in strategic areas like space, nuclear, and air control.
+It also lays emphasis on fiscally incentivizing businesses to adopt best practices in cyber resilience infrastructure building, and on developing indigenous technology solutions by supporting the creation of a trained workforce of around 500,000 cybersecurity professionals.

-The NSCP aimed to reach its objectives using the following strategies: a) creating a secure cyber ecosystem; b) creating an assurance framework; c) encouraging open standards; d) strengthening the regulatory framework; e) creating mechanisms for security threat early warning, vulnerability management and response to security threats; f) securing e-governance services; g) protection and resilience of critical Information Infrastructure; h) promotion of research & development in cybersecurity; i) reducing supply chain risks; j) human resource development; k) creating cybersecurity awareness; I) developing effective public-private partnerships; and m) information sharing and cooperation.72
+The NSCP aimed to reach its objectives using the following strategies: a) creating a secure cyber ecosystem; b) creating an assurance framework; c) encouraging open standards; d) strengthening the regulatory framework; e) creating mechanisms for security threat early warning, vulnerability management and response to security threats; f) securing e-governance services; g) protection and resilience of critical Information Infrastructure; h) promotion of research & development in cybersecurity; i) reducing supply chain risks; j) human resource development; k) creating cybersecurity awareness; I) developing effective public-private partnerships; and m) information sharing and cooperation.